sahanihit/Hacktoberfest2020-Newbie/README.md

 ### 1. About Me
 - Create the file 1.AboutMe/YOUR-USERNAME.md It should look something like this `1.AboutMe/<YOUR-USERNAME>.md`
 - Copy the next template into your file and fill the information with yours.
+(Replace along with * )
 ```
 ---
 name: *Your Name*